-PSY 2700 Child Psychology (FCS)
+PSY 2700 Child Psychology (FCS) 4 s.h.

 Principles of growth, maturation, and learning relating to child development.
 Interaction of hereditary and environmental factors influencing the social, cognitive, and personality development of the child.
 Theories and research relative to the psychology of the child from the prenatal period through late childhood.
 Prerequisite: PSY 1010.